SynixeTactical/Documents/operations/terminology.md

 1. A term denoting that friendly fire ocurred.

 ### Blue Flagging
 1. A term describing sweeping your barrel across a friendly in your path.
-This should never happen.appen.en.iendly in your path.
-This should never happen.d never happen.
+This should _never_ happen.